bradyvercher/gistpress/README.md

 # Blazer Six Gist oEmbed #

-Easily embed Gists in WordPress via oEmbed or shortcode.
+A WordPress plugin to easily embed Gists via oEmbed or shortcode.

 GitHub provides a method for embedding Gists on websites, but it requires inserting a `<script>` tag, which can become mangled or stripped from the TinyMCE editor used in WordPress.
 Instead, this plugin allows you to embed a Gist by simply inserting its URL into the editor for oEmbed-like support, or via a shortcode for more refined control.